-The Audit Committee meeting took place in July 2021.
-The notes from this meeting were circulated to the full Board, and the final accounts were approved for sign off at the July 2021 Board meeting.
+The Audit Committee meeting took place in July 2022.
+The notes from this meeting were circulated to the full Board, and the final accounts were approved for sign off at the July 2022 Board meeting.

-The Nominations Committee did not meet as no recruitment took place, & Board discussions around recruitment agreed this would fall into next year (2022-23).
+The Nominations Committee did not meet as no recruitment took place, & Board discussions around Trustee recruitment agreed this would fall into next year (2023-24).

-The Risk & Internal Controls Committee met in November 2021 and in January 2022.
+The Risk & Internal Controls Committee met in June 2022, August 2022, October 2022, and February 2023.